ldaijiw/agile/README.md

 **Scrum Development Team**
 - Most effective are tight-knit, co-located, and usually 5 to 7 members.
 - Team members have differing skill sets, and cross-train each so no one person becomes a bottleneck in the delivery of work.
-- Strong scrum teams are self-organising and approach their projects with a ckear 'we' attitude.
+- Strong scrum teams are self-organising and approach their projects with a clear 'we' attitude.
 - The scrum team drives the plan for each sprint, They forecast how much work they believe they can complete over the iteration.

 #### Scrum Artifacts